- This post contains affiliate links. Read more here.

 Best for Beginners: KONG Puzzlements Pockets Cat Toy

 Sometimes the best toys are also the simplest.
 This quilted mat has nine different play pockets to hide toys, treats, or your cat’s favorite household items—activating their hunting and foraging instincts.
-Adding sensory stimulation, the attached ball of yarn rattles when batted and the material crinkles when touched.
-There’s even a catnip mouse for extra fun.
+Adding sensory stimulation, the attached ball of cat-safe yarn rattles when batted and the material crinkles when touched.
+Tuck the included catnip mouse into the blanket, or supply your cat’s own favorites.

 - Measures 2.75 x 15.75 inches